EddyVerbruggen/cordova-plugin-safariviewcontroller/README.md

 $ cordova plugin add cordova-plugin-safariviewcontroller
 ```

+*Note*: the plugin requires Cordova Android 7.0.0 or later.

 ### Graceful fallback to InAppBrowser
 ** This section is kinda obsolete by now (with iOS 12 currently being the latest version) **